-Victor F. Ganzi 2 (that)
+Victor F. Ganzi 2 (ch

-Former President and Chief Executive Officer, The Hearst Corporation, Chairman Emeritus of the Board of PGA TOUR, Inc., former Chairman of Willis Towers Watson; serves on the Board of Angion Biomedica Corporation, the Whitney Museum of American Art, and other private and charitable organizations.
+Former President and Chief Executive Officer, The Hearst Corporation; Chairman Emeritus of the Board of PGA TOUR, Inc.; former Chairman of Willis Towers Watson; serves on the Board of Trustees of the Whitney Museum of American Art and other private and charitable organizations.